yayaja11/pro-ugatit/README.md

 ## Command-Line Arguments

-- `--type`: The type of model to use for image translation.
-Currently, only "ugatit" is supported for Pro-UGATIT.
 - `--resume`: The path to the pre-trained model weights.
 Default is "weights/anime/train_latest.pt".
 - `--input`: The directory containing the input images for translation.
 Default is "test_inputs".
 - `--saved-dir`: The directory to save the translated output images.
 Default is "test_outputs".